-My results first confirm that learning is occurring, as firms change inputs to improve profits.
-This process leads to an increase in expected profits of 40% over 10 years.
+My results first confirm that learning has occurred, as firms changed inputs to improve profits.
+This process has lead to an increase in expected profits of 40% over 10 years.
 I then construct and estimate a dynamic model that includes industry knowledge as a state.
-Estimates from the model suggest that anticipated social learning has a negligible impact on investment decisions.
-That is, in the estimated information states, the option value of anticipated learning from rivals is small, despite the overaching impact of industry learning on profits.
+The estimates from this model suggest that anticipated social learning has a negligible impact on investment decisions.
+That is, in the estimated information states, the option value of anticipated learning from rivals on a single well is small, despite the overaching impact of industry learning on profits.
 Counterfactual simulations then study the free-riding effect that anticipated learning has in less-certain information states - such as those that might corresond to firms possessing limited attention or the beginning stages of learning about a new shale formation, or about a new technology in another industry.
-In these states, lower investment can lead to slower learning in a negative feedback loop.
+In these states, lower investment can lead to slower learning in a feedback loop.
 Finally, I consider the possible role for public test wells in jump-starting the industry's learning; these results demonstrate that public tests of a new technology can be welfare enhancing by increasing learning and investment.

 The remainder of this paper proceeds as follows.
 Below I summarize this paper's contribution to the literature, and then turn in Section 2 to an overview of the industry and relevant institutional details.
 Section 3 describes and summarizes my data sources, then provides empirical evidence of learning.
-I outline the model in Section 4, and Section 5 details empirical choices and estimation.I conduct counterfactual analyses in Section 6, and conclude in Section 7.
+I outline the structural model in Section 4, and Section 5 details empirical choices and estimation results.
+I conduct counterfactual analyses in Section 6, and conclude in Section 7.